Jack family disappearance: Background

 Ronald (b.
 March 29, 1963) and Doreen Jack (b.
 April 24, 1963) were both members of the Cheslatta Carrier Nation, an Indigenous First Nation located outside the village of Burns Lake, British Columbia.
-Little is known about their upbringing, though Doreen's sister Maria has stated that both hers and Doreen's early life was marked by parental abandonment by her mother, physical abuse by her father, sexual abuse by family friends and the poverty that was endemic in the local Indigenous community.
+Little is known about their upbringing, though Doreen's sister Maria has stated that both her and Doreen's early life was marked by parental abandonment by her mother, physical abuse by her father, sexual abuse by family friends and the poverty that was endemic in the local Indigenous community.
 Doreen, Maria and another sister named Lorene were further mistreated when they were sent to the Lejac Residential School near Fraser Lake as children.

 Following the closure of the Lejac Residential School in 1976, Doreen attended a live-in Catholic high school.
 It was during this period that she began a relationship with Ronald.
-At age 17, Doreen gave birth to her first son, Russell, on February 28, 1980.
+At age 16, Doreen gave birth to her first son, Russell, on February 28, 1980.
 Two years later, she rekindled her relationship with Ronald and the couple moved in together with his parents in Southbank.
 Mabel Jack, Ronald's mother, has stated that he and Doreen seemed happy with this arrangement, and that there did not seem to be any difficulties between the couple, with Ronald treating Russell as his own son.
 The family's second son, Ryan, was born on July 26, 1985.

 By the late 1980s, the Jack family's living situation had significantly deteriorated.
 Ronald had lost his job at a sawmill after injuring his back, forcing the family to go on welfare and relocate to Prince George to find better employment opportunities.
 Ronald's mother later described her son at this time as "desperate to work."
 Maria witnessed Ronald striking Doreen more than once, while Doreen had begun to drink heavily.
 At the time of their disappearance, the family's financial status had become dire; Doreen reportedly resorted to stealing cough medicine for her children, while Ronald told Mabel that he was in debt to someone for an undisclosed amount of money.